IliassTAHIRI/Site2/site/content/post/Python.md

 Python is a very powerful and simple language.
 The power of python comes from his simplicity and elegence.

-## What di you need to know about it
+## What do you need to know about it

 Many libraries are useful including: